worachat-dev/QRcode-Generation-Google-Sheets-HTML-CSS-FED/README.md

 - **Worachat W, Dev.** - *Data Science, Engineering & Full Stack Dev.
 2024*
   [LinkedIn](https://www.linkedin.com/in/brainwaves-your-ai-playground-82155961/) | [GitHub](https://github.com/worachat-dev) | [Facebook](https://web.facebook.com/NutriCious.Thailand)

+### Notes

+- Ensure that the URLs or text entered into the Google Sheets begin with "http://" or "https://" to generate valid QR codes.
+- The QR codes can be resized by adjusting the row height in Google Sheets or by modifying the image dimensions in the exported HTML.

 ## License